 It's easy to get some aspects of parallelograms confused.
 Here are a few common misconceptions:

-• Thinking all quadrilaterals with two pairs of equal angles are parallelograms: While parallelograms do have two pairs of equal angles (opposite angles), having two pairs of equal angles alone isn't enough to guarantee a quadrilateral is a parallelogram.
+Thinking all quadrilaterals with two pairs of equal angles are parallelograms: While parallelograms do have two pairs of equal angles (opposite angles), having two pairs of equal angles alone isn't enough to guarantee a quadrilateral is a parallelogram.
 It must also have two pairs of parallel sides.
-For example, an isosceles trapezoid has a pair of equal base angles, but it's not a parallelogram.
+As an example, an isosceles trapezoid has a pair of equal base angles, but it's not a parallelogram.

 Types of Parallelograms